 Before you take this exam, you are considered "Registration Eligible" and should write this out behind your name (NEVER write "RDE").
 Below lists several resources to prepare and take the RD exam:

 Note: SAVE AND PRINT EVERY CORRESPONDENCE FROM ACT and CDR AND BRING TO TESTING CENTER ALONG WITH PICTURE ID.
 NAME ON ID MUST MATCH NAMES ON ALL CDR and ACT DOCUMENTS TO TAKE THE TEST!

-3. CDR and State Licensure
+3. State Licensure Info

 Most states enacted laws which regulate the practice of dietetics.
 To obtain/maintain state licensure, each state board will require an application and a fee (no additional exam).
 All will require CPEUs, but usually align with CDRs's requirements.
 Depending on state, must renew every 1 or 2 years.

 As soon as you know which state you will be working, contact your local or state dietetic association for guidance as to how and when you should apply for state licencurse.
 Every state is different!
 Georgia, for example, requires a "conditional" license even as a "registration eligible" status.
 South Carolina will only accept your licensure application AFTER you become an RD first.
 Thus, it is important that you contact the state regulatory agency prior to obtaining employment or practicing dietetics to understand their process.
 For a list of state regulatory agencies, please refer to this website: http://cdrnet.org/state-licensure for links to state agency and legislation information.